Wondering what not to do in Hong Kong? Read on to avoid making any Hong Kong travel mistakes!

 Hong Kong is more than just a city with hundreds of towering skyscrapers.
 In reality, the skyscrapers only cover a small portion of Hong Kong and the city is made up of more than 200 islands, country parks, hiking trails, beaches and waterfalls…most of them located no more than an hour away from the central business district.

 Read on for fantastic Hong Kong day trips that don’t involve too much hassle and travel time, click here for the best short hikes in Hong Kong that aren’t too strenuous, or head on over here for things to do in Hong Kong that most probably aren’t in your guidebook!

-7. Don’t hop into a taxi without cash
+7. Don’t hop into a taxi without cold, hard cash

 One of the first things you have to do when you arrive in Hong Kong is get an Octopus card.
 It is a stored value card that works on all forms of public transportation as well as all convenience stores (and some other shops).
 You can purchase your tourist Octopus card in advance here – pick it up from the airport when you arrive, and it comes with HK$50 already pre-loaded!